How do land auctions work?

 At registration, each bidder is given a bidder card and salebook.

 The lots are auctioned off in the order in which they appear in the salebook.

-Once the auction is over, each winning bidder must pay the full amount owed within one hour of the auction's completion.
+Once the auction is over, each winning bidder must pay the full amount owed within 30 minutes of the auction's completion.

 How do I bid?

 For onsite bidding, you will be required to present a driver's license and a provide a phone number.

 You will be given a bidder card and a sale book for that day's sale.